-About a year after radiotherapy, fine blood vessels may develop in the lining of the bladder or bowel.
-This can cause small amounts of blood in your urine or stools.
+About a year after radiotherapy, fine blood vessels may develop in the vagina, the lining of the bladder or the bowel.
+You may notice slight vaginal bleeding, particularly after sex.
+Or you may have small amounts of blood in your urine or stools.
 This does not usually cause problems, but it can be worrying when it first happens.
 You may worry that the cancer has come back.

-It is important to tell your doctor if you notice any blood in your urine or stools.
+It is important to tell your doctor if you have vaginal bleeding, or blood in your urine or stools.
 Something else may be causing this, not the cancer or radiotherapy.
 You can have tests to find the cause and have treatment if you need it.